The Loneliest Walk

 At the heart of the journey will be two of the longest-resident shelter dogs in the United States — dogs who have spent three years, close to 1,000 days, living in a kennel without a family.

-These dogs will symbolically walk with the RV, becoming the face of thousands more who have been waiting far too long.
+These dogs symbolically walked with the RV, becoming the face of thousands more who have been waiting far too long.

 “Imagine spending 1,000 days watching people walk by your cage,” Rotonda said.
 “That’s the loneliness we’re walking for.”